-In 2005 the practical part of the project started up when a group of volunteers decided to join forces to clean up the half-a-mile stretch between Sheards Drive and Lea Road.
-After 18 months of hard work, the valley was transformed from an underused area filled with rubbish, to a thriving beauty spot, enjoyed by residents and wildlife alike.
+The Lea Brook Valley in the heart of Dronfield, is a 1 km green corridor located immediately behind the Dronfield Civic Centre.
+The Lea Brook Valley was founded in 2002 by Norman Crowson and Peter Carr and a small group of volunteers who wanted to make a positive difference to their community.
+The valley was transformed from an underused area filled with rubbish, to a lovely green space, enjoyed by residents and wildlife alike.
 Rubbish was removed, a new woodland path built to protect wildflowers, timberwork repaired, bat and bird boxes installed and stream pollution was reduced.

 Autumn Crocus - one of the best sites in Derbyshire for this species.
 Photo by Norman Crowson

 Local Anglican curate Dave Walker became involved in 2016.
 He has a BSc in Environmental Management and is employed part time for Detectronic who work in partnership with water companies to reduce flooding and prevent pollution.
 Dave has also been appointed Chair of the Board of Trustees with a brilliant Board and Green Team.